To help prevent fraud, the Department for Work and Pensions will investigate over 1 million new Universal Credit claims made in the last year.

 It’s important to respond to any calls or emails from the DWP as soon as possible.
 If you don’t, there’s a risk your benefit payments could be stopped or changed.

-If you need help with gathering the right evidence to support your claim, call our free Adviceline on 0808 2787 806 or use our service.
+If you need help with gathering the right evidence to support your claim, call our free Adviceline on 0808 2787 806 or use our advice by email service.

 For more on this story, visit the Mirror website.